nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 The class attribute can be applied to any element.
 We use CSS to target classes (and by extension, elements) and apply styles to them.

 The value passed into the attribute is what is known as a _class name_ and should be descriptive.
-Within a page, you can use a class name on as many elements as you want.
+Within a page, you can use any given class name on as many elements as you want.
 Keep in mind that there are conventions for writing class names - we will discuss these in a later lesson.

 ```html
 <div class="banner">